TanviBhosle29/EXPLORATORY-DATA-ANALYSIS-SPORTS/README.md

 Then I used EDA technique.
 EDA is nothing but data exploration technique to understand the various aspects of the data.
 Here I have used Univariate, Bivariate amd Multivariate visualization techniques.

-I made below charts/graphs using python matplotlib and seaborn libraries:
+I presented below informations using charts/graphs using python matplotlib and seaborn libraries:

+1) Total IPL seasons

+2) IPL team won by scoring the maximum runs

+3) IPL team won by taking the maximum wickets

+4) IPL team won by taking the minimum wickets

+5) Seasonwise number of matches played

+6) Seasonwise number of teams played

+7) Successful IPL team

+8) Venue for maximum matches

+9) Umpire for maximum matches

+10) Performance of the bowlers

+11) Top run getters

+12) Decision after winning the toss

+13) Teams bat first or second after winning toss